kryzin/kryzin-com/README.md

 **Adding next:**

 - Adding DatoCMS:
-  - ADD 'en' PREFIXES CAUSE SOMETHING IS BROKEN
-  - author to dato
-  - format post content
+  - featured post on home
-  - new homepage at /home, on index - use { t } translations
-  - migrate posts to dato

 **Might add in the future:**